Home

 Welcome to Fully Human!

-• In addition to the information I offer on this site, I invite you to read the booklets I have published on grief and adjustment to change, anxiety, trauma, relationships and my latest, Therapy Without A Therapist.
-These are short and accessible booklets on some of the most common topics that lead people to seek therapy.
-These booklets will give you a pretty good idea of how I think about mental health, about therapy and about my own work and will help you get a sense of whether I could be the right person for you.
+• Fully Human is not affiliated with any faith or religion, but is open-minded and always welcoming to people’s spiritual beliefs and practices.In addition to the information on this site, I invite you to read the booklets I have published on grief and adjustment to change, anxiety, trauma, and relationships, as well as my more general book, Therapy Without A Therapist.
+These short, accessible books cover some of the most common reasons people seek therapy, and will give you a good sense of how I think about mental health and my work — and whether I might be the right person for you.

 Please be aware

-Waiting Period there can be a waiting period of 3 to 6 weeks for a first appointment.
-If it is urgent for you to see someone, please do not wait .
+Waiting Period — there can be a waiting period of 3 to 6 weeks for a first appointment.
+If it is urgent for you to see someone, please do not wait.
 You can try the BACP Find A Therapist facility or the COSCA Directory to locate another therapist in your area.
 Other options are to ask a GP or someone you trust for a referral.

 Address: Unit 5, Old School, Cawdor IV12 5BL

-© 2008-2022.
-Avigail Abarbanel.
+© 2008-2026 Avigail Abarbanel.